2win9s/Wo-Long-Zhu-Ge-/project ba_zhen_tu/compiled C++ files for windows x86_64/README.txt

 These .exe files were compiled with gcc 9.3 with the flags -O3 -static.

+the suffix -S means that we made an attempt at reducing the amount of memory(RAM) used at the cost of speed.

 Our programs have NO GPU/ACCELEROATOR OFFLOADING.
 In our code the openMP parallel regions typically use proc_bind(spread), all openMP for loops use default scheduling and we also use openMP synchronisation hints.